Konstantinos-Chatzistavrou/Threat-Watch/README.md

 ## License

 This project is licensed under the [GNU General Public License version 3 (GPLv3)](https://github.com/kochas23/Threat-Watch/blob/Core/LICENSE).

-See the [LICENSE](https://github.com/kochas23/Threat-Watch/blob/Core/LICENSE) file for details.
+This license grants you the freedom to use, modify, and distribute this software as per the terms outlined in the GPLv3.
+It's important to review the full [LICENSE](https://github.com/kochas23/Threat-Watch/blob/Core/LICENSE) text to understand your rights and responsibilities.

 ## Contact